Aerosol Vapor Chemical Agent Detector (AVCAD)

 Scope of Work

-The Government requires a portable system for detecting and identifying vapor and aerosol chemical hazards.
-Key requirements include:
+The Government requires a portable system capable of detecting and identifying vapor and aerosol chemical hazards.
+Key requirements for the AVCAD include:

-- Reliability: Mean Time Between Operational Mission Failure (MTBOMF) of at least 370 hours and Mean Time Between False Alarm (MTBFA) of at least 50 hours.
+• Reliability: Mean Time Between Operational Mission Failure (MTBOMF) of at least 370 hours; Mean Time Between False Alarms (MTBFA) of at least 50 hours.

 Additional Notes